 - The remote portal cannot be inside a control field unless the origin portal is an anchor of that field.

 Creating a Link

 To create a link, tap the origin portal, then tap the “Link” button.
 You will see an overhead view of your current location.
-After a few moments, the scanner will load the list of portals you can link to the origin portal.
-Any linkable portal that is visible in the overhead view will have a rotating reticule around it.
-Tap the desired remote portal to select it and see information about that portal.
-Alternately, you can tap the key tab on the right edge of the screen to open a drawer that will show all the portals you can link to, even if they’re too far away to appear in the overhead view; tap one to select that portal.
-Once you’ve selected a linkable remote portal, the “Confirm” button will light up.
-Tap it to create the link.
+After a few moments, the scanner will load the list of portals you can link to the origin portal in a carousel at the bottom of the screen.
+Select the desired remote portal to select it and see information about that portal.
+Tap the “Link” button to create the link, or tap the close button below the carousel to return to the portal information card.